Transport final energy consumption by mode (TERM 001) - Assessment published Jan 2013

 Note: The total energy consumption in transport in Mtoe from 1990 onwards.
 Transport modes included are bunkers (sea), air transport (domestic and international), inland navigation, rail transport and road transport (split by passenger and freight).
 The most recent year is an extrapolation based on monthly fuel deliveries.

-- Supply, transformation, consumption - oil - annual data provided by Statistical Office of the European Union (Eurostat)
+- Energy statistic - oil (Eurostat) provided by Statistical Office of the European Union (Eurostat)

 Energy consumption from transport has grown by over 30% since 1990.
 Energy efficiency has improved during this period – for example, the energy efficiency of the average new passenger car in Europe improved by over 20% in the past decade (EEA, 2012).
 However the effects of these efficiency improvements have been offset by an overall increase in transport demand.
 The effects of the recent economic recession brought about a marked decrease in overall energy consumption through 2008 to 2010.
 Records show that total transport energy consumption was nearly 4.5 % lower in 2010 compared to an overall peak in 2007.
 However, this slump is likely to be temporary, with estimates for 2011 seeing a 0.1% increase over 2010.
 Longer term projections for the region foresee that economic recovery will sustain renewed growth in transport energy consumption to at least 2020 (albeit at a lesser rate than in the previous decade, as policies designed to reduce transport energy use begin to take effect).
 Though this period, transport demand is expected to grow faster than energy consumption, in other words the energy intensity of transport will decrease.

 The EEA 32 countries consumed approximately 441 Mtoe providing energy for transport in 2010.
 The vast majority, 82.7 %, is consumed by the original 15 Member States, with 10.7 % consumed by the new 12 Member States and the remaining 6.6% by other EEA countries.